Tom Gibney

 Tom Gibney (1936 – April 5, 2021) was a television anchor from 1973 to 2007 in Toronto, Ontario.
 Gibney was evening news anchor at CFTO-TV in Toronto, and also the former host for the Lotto 6/49 draws (which were syndicated to several stations in Canada) until entering semi-retirement.
-A native of Saskatchewan, he resided in Courtice, Ontario until his death.
+A native of Saskatchewan, he resided in Courtice, Ontario, until his death.

 Gibney had been a fixture behind the desk at CFTO-TV in Toronto for well over two decades.
 The Yorkton, Saskatchewan, native first arrived in Toronto in 1973.
-On April 6, 2001, Tom entered semi-retirement and in November 2007, officially retired from CTV.
+On April 6, 2001, Gibney entered semi-retirement and in November 2007, officially retired from CTV.
 Gibney was at the helm of CFTO News for 27 years.

-Gibney has an uncredited cameo in the 1976 film Network, playing an announcer at the UBS television network.
-(The movie's studio scenes were filmed at CFTO.)
+Gibney has an uncredited cameo in the 1976 film Network, playing an announcer at the UBS television network – the movie's studio scenes were filmed at CFTO.

-Gibney died April 5, 2021 at the age of 84.
+Gibney died April 5, 2021, at the age of 84.